+Conditions, including unconditional promises to give, are recorded at fair value as made.
 Conditional promises to give, this is those with a measurable performance barrier or other barrier, and a right of return, are not recognized until the conditions on which they depend have been met.
-The Organization did not have any conditional contributions, except for advances from grant awards, at August 31, 2023 or 2022.
+The Organization did not have any conditional contributions, except for advances from grant awards, at August 31, 2024 or 2023.
 The Organization reports gifts as contributions with donor restrictions if they are pledged, restricted for future periods, or received with donor stipulations that limit the use of the donation.
 When a donor restriction expires, that is, when a stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statement of activities as net assets released from restriction.